Grupo Ruptura

 Grupo Ruptura was created by a collection of artists who sought to advance modern art in Brazil in the 1950s.
 Together, they held an exhibition entitled Ruptura at the São Paulo Museum of Modern Art in 1952.
 The group embraced concrete art as a break from traditional naturalistic painting popular in Brazil at the time.
 Grupo Ruptura's works are often characterized by strong geometric shapes and bold colors.

 Influences

-Following concepts found in Constructivism and the De Stijl movements, the Rupture artists produced artworks that rejected realistic and traditional subject matters, such as the human form.
+Following concepts found in Constructivism and the De Stijl movements, the Rupture artists produced artworks that rejected realistic and traditional subject matter, such as the human form.
 Instead, artists utilized and purposefully integrated mathematical formulas and drew upon scientific theories in order to create the precise non-representational products typically unattainable by the human eye or hand alone.

-What the Manifesto Advocated
+About

 In 1952, the Museu de Arte Moderna de São Paulo held Grupo Ruptura's first show, which opened on December 9.
-At the same time, the seven members released for the first time a document (known as a manifesto) stating what they hoped to build upon and promote.
-While all founding members contributed to the initial document, Waldemar Cordiero acted as spokesman for Grupo Ruptura's main ideologies and wrote the majority, if not all, of the documents contents.
+The seven members released a manifesto stating what they hoped to build upon and promote.
+While all founding members contributed to the initial document, Waldemar Cordeiro acted as spokesman for Grupo Ruptura's main ideologies and wrote the majority, if not all of, the document.